Fredrik Johansson (ice hockey): Playing career

-On 26 September 2007, Johansson was assigned to the Oilers American Hockey League (AHL) affiliate, the Springfield Falcons to begin the 2007–08 season.
+On 26 September 2007, Johansson was assigned to the Oilers American Hockey League (AHL) affiliate, the Springfield Falcons, to begin the 2007–08 season.
 He was later assigned to their ECHL affiliate, the Stockton Thunder.
 The following season, Johansson returned to VIK Västerås HK.

-As a result of abdominal muscle surgery, Johansson recorded limited playing time during the 2011–12 and 2012–13 season.
+As a result of abdominal muscle surgery, Johansson recorded limited playing time during the 2011–12 and 2012–13 seasons.
 He returned to the ice in August 2013.

 Johansson was named captain of VIK Västerås HK in January 2016.
 During the 2018–19 season, Johansson recorded his 200th point during a 2–1 win over the Vita Hästen.
-Johansson agreed to a one year contract extension with VIK Västerås HK in February 2019.
+Johansson agreed to a one-year contract extension with VIK Västerås HK in February 2019.

 Personal life

 In August 2013, Johansson revealed his daughter had leukemia.
-He started a fundraiser for the Children's Cancer Foundation which raised around SEK 150,000.
+He started a Children's Cancer Foundation fundraiser, which raised around SEK 150,000.

 His cousin Joakim Andersson also plays professional hockey.